aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 ### Prerequisites

-- Enrolled in the Apple Developer Program
-- Actual device to run the app on

-### Step-by-step

 1. Complete the [Get Started](~/start/start.md) steps before you proceed.

-1. Under the target, select "Signing & Capabilities", make sure the `Bundle Identifier` is unique.
+1. On Xcode, under the target, select "Signing & Capabilities", make sure the `Bundle Identifier` is unique.
 Make sure `Automatically manage signing` is enabled and your apple developer team is chosen.

 1. Plug in the device and make sure it is registered and there are no errors on this page provisioning the profile.

-1. On this page, click on `+ Capability`, and add `Push Notification` and `Background Modes`.
+1. Click on `+ Capability`, and add `Push Notification` and `Background Modes`.
 For `Background Modes`, have `Remote notifications` checked.

-## Set Up Your Backend
+### Step-by-step

-1. Set up a new Amplify project, you can skip this step if you are using an existing one.
+1. Set up a new Amplify project, you can skip this step if you are using an existing one:

     ```
     amplify init
     ```

-1. Add analytics to your app and allow guests and unauthenticated users send analytics events.
+1. Add analytics to your app to allow guests and unauthenticated users to send analytics events:

     ```
     amplify add analytics
     ```

-1. Provision the backend
+1. Provision the backend:

     ```
     amplify push